nickdrummond/star-wars-ontology/docs/benefits.md

 ## Properties create a network or graph

-Any property can be navigated as a graph
+Any property can be navigated as a graph, whether or not they are transitive.

 eg Event sequence (after/before) and containment (during)